Does Adderall show up on drug tests?

 Why order a drug test for Adderall?

 Adderall narcotic amphetamines are used to treat a variety of disorders, including ADHD.
 When used as a medication in someone with a disorder, Adderall doesn’t create a euphoric high and is unlikely to be abused.
 However, many people who have no medical need for Adderall enjoy using and abusing it recreationally, perceiving it as “safer” than street amphetamines.
-Drug testing can be used to uncover out illicit Adderall use by employers or law enforcement.
+Drug testing by employers or law enforcement can be used to uncover out illicit Adderall use in workers and patients.

 Many employers routinely require a test for illegal drug use from prospective employees.
 While Adderall has legitimate uses as a prescription stimulant for treating the symptoms of ADHD and narcolepsy, it is also used for weight loss or performance enhancement.
 Unfortunately, a drug test can’t discriminate between prescription amphetamines and those sold as street drugs, so if you’re taking a stimulate medication for any reason, you need to let the test administrator know beforehand.